HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/audio-service.md

 ## AudioService Technical Documentation

-More information on AudioService methods can be found in the [Mycroft Technical Documentation](https://mycroft-core.readthedocs.io/en/master/source/mycroft.html#audioservice-class).
+More information on AudioService methods can be found in the [Chatterbox Technical Documentation](https://chatterbox-core.readthedocs.io/en/master/source/chatterbox.html#audioservice-class).